andrew-k512/treehouse_css_basics/README.md

 13. Em Units
   -Relative length units are relative to other length values.
 The most commonly used relative unit is the em unit.
 The em is known as a font-relative unit because it's calculated based on a parent element's font size.

+14. Rem Units / Root em
+  -The rem unit is similar to the em unit.
+The difference is that rem is relative only to the root element of the page.
+This gets us around the compounding font size issue we experience with em units.
+Not effected by inheritance like Ems are.